 Because phosphorus is the least abundant nutrient, it is often referred to as the limiting nutrient for growth of aquatic plants and algae and has the potential to cause excessive plant growth.
 Soluble reactive phosphorus (SRP) is dissolved phosphorus in a form that plants can immediately use.
 SRP is usually low in water samples since plants tie up phosphorus as soon as they can.
 Total phosphorus includes all dissolved and particulate phosphorus in the water, and levels higher than 0.03 mg/L can cause algal blooms.
 Phosphorus is often targeted for reduction in water protection projects because, in excess, it can cause undesirable plant growth and speed up the lake aging process.

 Nitrogen is an essential plant nutrient and can be found in fertilizers, human and animal waste, yard waste and air.
-Nitrogen gas makes up 80 percent of the air we breathe and naturally diffuses into water, where it is converted by blue-green algae into usable form.
+Nitrogen gas makes up 80 percent of the air we breathe and naturally diffuses into water, where it is converted by blue-green algae into a usable form.
 Nitrogen also enters waters as a result of human influences in the forms of inorganic nitrogen and ammonia.
 Nitrogen can be present in lakes in three forms.

 - Nitrates (NO3) are dissolved nitrogen which are converted to ammonia by algae and are normally found in surface waters.